How to Press Flowers for Pretty Cards, Pictures and Decor Items

 - Select the first catalog, opening the pages near the back.

 - Lay a piece of paper on the catalog page.
+Do not used patterned tissue or napkins because the pattern would transfer to the flowers.

 - Turn catalog pages to cover the first batch of flowers.